kujan/NGU-scripts/README.md

 * Windows 7 or later (NT >=6.1)
 * Python 3 (only tested on 3.7)
 * Tesseract OCR
-* Firefox Browser with hardware acceleration turned OFF
+* Firefox Browser with hardware acceleration turned OFF (you have to restart the browser for it to take effect)
 * Use scientific notation in game
 * The "simple inventory shortcuts" setting must be enabled
 * The normal theme must be enabled